Meet Lux, A New Lisp-like Language

 Could it be...
 SATAN [wikia.com]?

 Just what the world needed most urgently...
-(Score:2)
+(Score:4, Insightful)

 Re: (Score:2)